CSB5/driver_evaluation/README.md

         perl path_to/driver_evaluation/driver_evaluation.pl --config ./driver_evaluation.cfg

-The config file contains the the options listed below that are relevant to your test run.
+The config file in the <EVALUATION_DATA_SET> directory contains the the options listed below that are relevant to your test run.

 Path to the script directory <EVALUATION_DATA_SET/driver_evaluation> needs to be specified according to where it has been unzipped.